-You’ve made the right choice to take out protection - it’s important to ensure that if your income was removed from the household, you are able to limit the level of financial stress on your family.
+You’ve made the right choice to take out protection - it’s important to ensure that if your income was removed from the household, you can limit the level of financial stress on your family.

-It is especially important when you look at some of the statistics from last year, with £5.3 billion in protection claims being paid by the insurance industry.
-This included over 35,000 families being supported following an unexpected bereavement and over 16,000 Critical Illness claims, with cancer continuing to be the highest cause of critical illness.
+It is especially important when you look at some of the statistics from last year, with £6.2 billion in protection claims being paid by the insurance industry.
+This included over 16,800 critical illness claims, with cancer continuing to be the highest cause of critical illness.

 - What debts do you have

-- The level of financial support needed for your partner/spouse
+- What level of financial support is needed for your partner/spouse?

-Whether you rent or have a mortgage, one of the important things is to ensure that your family can keep a roof over their heads.
+Whether you have rented accommodation or have a mortgage for your home, one of the important things is to ensure that your family can keep a roof over their heads.
 There will be enough on their plates when you are gone, without the additional stress having to move will cause.

 If you have a mortgage, what type of mortgage is it, how much is left to pay and for how much longer do you have to pay it?

-The average mortgage debt in the UK, has been calculated at £132,633.
-But if you’ve recently bought your house, then it’s likely to be more, especially as the average house price reached £228,903 (April 2019).
+In January 2020, the average mortgage debt in the UK has been estimated at £132,242 .
+If you’ve recently bought your house then it’s likely to be more, especially as the average house price reached £231,185 (January 2020).

 You’d need to determine whether you’d want to pay this off in one lump sum or on a monthly basis.
 If the latter, you may need to consider any re-mortgaging costs.

-The average rent in the UK is £941 per calendar month, up nearly 2% year on year.
-Of course this varies by location in the UK – in London averages are at £1,611 with the rest of the UK (ex-London) at £781.
+The average rent in the UK is £953 per calendar month.
+Of course, this varies by location in the UK – in Greater London averages are at £1,627 with the rest of the UK (excluding London) at £793.

 Take stock of what other debts you have, which could be a car loan or even an outstanding balance on a credit card.
-According to the TUC, the average UK household unsecured debt now stands at £15,400, covering credit cards, banks and other lenders.
+According to the TUC, the average UK household unsecured debt now stands at £14,540, covering credit cards, banks and other lenders (January 2020).
 This amount has increased over the years, which is said to be a result of public spending cuts and wage stagnation.
-Whilst it’s important to pay off your debts you cannot be sure that you will ‘go’ debt free.
+Whilst it’s important to pay off your debts, you cannot be sure that you will ‘go’ debt free.

 3. Support a spouse/partner